Our verdict

 nike-wildhorse-8-outsole-thick.JPG

-Its chunky and aggressive tread “passes with flying colors” on thick mud, boggy forests, and even some snow patches (though one user experienced a bit of sliding on ice).
+Its chunky and aggressive tread excelled on thick mud, boggy forests, and even some snow patches.

-The lug spacing also “allows the mud to clear quickly so the traction stays.”
-There's no Vibram in here, but it's good enough for most trail runners.
+The lug spacing also sheds the collected mud pretty quickly.
+There's no Vibram in here, but it's good enough for most scenarios.

 nike-wildhorse-8-lugs.JPG

-The lugs in this shoe are 26% shorter compared to those in the Terra Kiger 9, making the Wildhorse more appropriate for non-technical trails.
+The 3.5-mm lugs in this shoe are slightly shorter compared to those in the Terra Kiger 9 (4.4 mm), making the Wildhorse a good road-to-trail hybrid.

 nike-wildhorse-8-parts.JPG